MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 This balancing also affects the timing.
 The limited horizon that is given by the time bucket is not regarded; the supply will be rescheduled if the timing of the demand has changed.
 However, dampener time will be respected and will prevent order-to-order supplies from being scheduled out, except for the internal supplies of a multi-level production order (project order).

 > [!NOTE]
->  Serial/lot numbers can also be specified on order-to-order demand.
-In that case, the supply is not regarded inflexible by default, as is normally the case for serial/lot numbers.
+>  Serial numbers can also be specified on order-to-order demand.
+In that case, the supply is not regarded inflexible by default, as is normally the case for serial numbers.
 In this case, the system will increase/decrease according to changes in demand.
-Furthermore, if one demand carries varying serial/lot numbers, such as more than one lot number, one supply order will be suggested per lot.
+Furthermore, if one demand carries varying serial numbers, such as more than one lot number, one supply order will be suggested per lot.

 > [!NOTE]
 >  Forecasts should not lead to creating supply orders that are bound by an order-to-order link.
 If the forecast is used, it should only be used as a generator of dependent demand in a manufacturing environment.